Winifred Cavendish-Bentinck, Duchess of Portland: Marriage and issue

 Winifred Cavendish-Bentinck, Duchess of Portland, was interred at the traditional burial place of the Dukes of Portland in the churchyard of St Winifred's Church at Holbeck.

-Affiliations
+Animal welfare

 The Duchess of Portland was a passionate animal lover, who kept stables for old horses and ponies, as well as dogs needing homes.

-In 1891, she became the first (and longest serving) president of the Royal Society for the Protection of Birds and was vice-president of the Royal Society for the Prevention of Cruelty to Animals.
-She was also president of the ladies committee of the RSPCA.
+In 1891, she became the first (and longest serving) president of the Royal Society for the Protection of Birds until her death in 1954.
+She was vice-president of the Royal Society for the Prevention of Cruelty to Animals and was president of the ladies committee of the RSPCA.
 She was elected as the third President of the Nottinghamshire Beekeepers' Association in 1907.
+The Duchess was a patron of Our Dumb Friends' League Horse Ambulance Fund.
+She was a patron of the Church Society for the Promotion of Kindness to Animals.

-The Duchess was a vegetarian and a member of the Vegetarian Society.
+The Duchess became a vegetarian in the early 1900s.
+Her daughter was also a vegetarian.
+Her diet consisted of vegetables, biscuits, butter, cheese, skimmed milk, lettuce and eggs.
+She was a member of the Vegetarian Society.
+In 1913, the Duchess commented "I never drink tea, I have never touched wine of any sort and I am absolutely a vegetarian".

 Social reform

 In 1889, she persuaded the duke to use a large portion of his horseracing winnings to build almshouses at Welbeck, which he named "The Winnings".
 She cared greatly for the local miners and supported them by paying for medical treatments, and organising cooking and sewing classes for their daughters.
 She also sponsored a miner, with an interest in art, to study in London.

 "In addition to the famous racing stables, where a number of the Duke of Portland's most celebrated horses (including "St. Simon") were to be seen, there is a group of substantially built almshouses, known as "The Winnings," which were erected by the Duke at the request of his wife out of the money won in seven races, viz., the Two Thousand Guineas in 1888 by "Ayrshire", the Derby and St. Leger in 1889 by "Donovan", the Oaks and St. Leger in 1890 by "Memoir", and the One Thousand Guineas in 1890 by "Semolina".